Published 09:52 IST, July 2nd 2020

 Advertisement

-Here’s post
+Here’s the post

-In ar instance, a post went viral on Twitter about dogs allegedly been transported from West Bengal to Nagaland on June 26, to be sold as meat.
-Director Madhur Bhandarkar termed it ‘shocking’ and demanded that ‘barbaric act must stop’ while tagging CM Neiphiu Rio, Member of Parliament Maneka Gandhi and People for Ethical Treatment of Animals (PETA).
+In another instance, a post went viral on Twitter about dogs allegedly been transported from West Bengal to Nagaland on June 26, to be sold as meat.
+Director Madhur Bhandarkar termed it ‘shocking’ and demanded that the ‘barbaric act must stop’ while tagging CM Neiphiu Rio, Member of Parliament Maneka Gandhi and People for Ethical Treatment of Animals (PETA).

 Advertisement

-Producer Tanujj Garg also echoed similar views, stating that he was ‘beyond appalled’, while also tagging respective authorities.
+Producer Tanujj Garg also echoed similar views, stating that he was ‘beyond appalled’, while also tagging the respective authorities.

 Advertisement